 The virus continues to go viral.

-The trailer also had a surprise reveal.
+The original trailer also had a surprise reveal.
 Han is still alive, despite his apparent death in the third film in the franchise "Tokyo Drift."

 It's unclear how the postponement of "F9," and the general concern about coronavirus, might affect plans for an all-female "Fast and Furious" spinoff previously discussed by Diesel.

-The "F9" announcement came shortly after Jeremy Clarkson confirmed on Twitter that season 4 of "The Grand Tour" is delayed due to coronavirus concerns.
+The "F9" originally announcement came shortly after Jeremy Clarkson confirmed on Twitter that season 4 of "The Grand Tour" is delayed due to coronavirus concerns.

 A nearly completed episode has been held up, and filming of further episodes won't be possible under current conditions, Clarkson said.